alpaka-group/llama/docs/pages/mappings.rst

         { m.getBlobNrAndOffset(typename M::ArrayDomain{}) } -> std::same_as<NrAndOffset>;
     };

-That is, each Mapping type needs to expose the types :cpp:`M::ArrayDomain` and :cpp:`M::DatumDomain`.
+That is, each mapping type needs to expose the types :cpp:`M::ArrayDomain` and :cpp:`M::DatumDomain`.
 Furthermore, each mapping needs to provide a static constexpr member variable :cpp:`blobCount` and two member functions.
 :cpp:`getBlobSize(i)` gives the size in bytes of the :cpp:`i`\ th block of memory needed for this mapping.
 :cpp:`i` is in the range of :cpp:`0` to :cpp:`blobCount - 1`.
-:cpp:`getBlobNrAndOffset(ud)` implements the core mapping logic by translating a array domain coordinate :cpp:`ud` into a value of :cpp:`llama::NrAndOffset`, containing the blob number of offset within the blob where the value should be stored.
+:cpp:`getBlobNrAndOffset(ad)` implements the core mapping logic by translating a array domain coordinate :cpp:`ad` into a value of :cpp:`llama::NrAndOffset`, containing the blob number of offset within the blob where the value should be stored.

-It is possible to directly realize simple mappings such as array of struct, struct of array or padding for this interface.
-However a connecting or mixing of these mappings is not possible.
-To address this, mappings themself can define some kind of mapping language themself which itself can archieve such goals.

-Which approach of a mapping language is the best, is active research.
-The later shown tree mapping is one attempt of an universal mapping language suitable for many architectures.
-However even if it points out that this approach is not working well, it is trivial to switch to a new mapping method without changing the whole code as the mapping is independent of the other parts of LLAMA.

 AoS mappings
 ------------